benurquhart1/6.104-backend-all/README.md

 **Throws**

 - `403` the user is not logged in
+- `400` the feed name is not given
 - `404` a feed with cannot be found in the users feeds with that name

 #### `POST /api/feed` - Create a feed with a given name